sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <h3>📖 Definition:</h3>
-Does the video end with the camera at an overhead level, above human height but below an aerial view, roughly at second-floor level?
+Does the video end with the camera at an overhead level, above eye level but below aerial (around second-floor height)?

 <details>
 <summary><h4> Question (Definition)</h4></summary>